Anirudh257/AttendingUnivesityOfCaliforniaAtRiverside/Course_Reviews/README.md

 ### Important advice from seniors

+* Register for the courses as soon as possible as the seats are opened on a rolling basis.

 * UCR follows a quarterly system instead of a usual semester-wise system, that implies that most courses are just 10 weeks long.
 It is important to keep the course load less and take only one core/hard course per quarter.

 * Examples of hard courses - ML, Algorithms, DBMS, OS, Architecture

 * Avoid Hard courses in first sem/quarter.

+* A good resource to check professors is [here](https://www.ratemyprofessors.com/search/teachers?query=*&sid=1076).